Identifying Causal Effects in Information Provision Experiments: Conceptual Framework and Identifying Assumptions

-In panel experiments, the key identifying variation is within individuals.
-In order to highlight this in the notation, let time $t$ have two periods, denoting pre ($t=0$) and post ($t=1$) information provision.
-Let
+The identifying assumption is that outcomes follow a \q{panel} form.
+Let time $t$ have two periods, denoting pre ($t=0$) and post ($t=1$) information provision.
+Then, let

-This is the standard panel model as used in the literature (e.g. \cite{wiswallDeterminantsCollege15,armonaHomePrice19}), modified to allow for heterogeneity in the treatment effect $\tau_i$.
+The response function $G_i(\cdot)$ is time-invariant but arbitrarily heterogeneous across individuals; the time effects $\gamma_t$ are additively separable.
+This is a nonparametric generalization of the standard panel model used in the literature (e.g. \cite{wiswallDeterminantsCollege15,armonaHomePrice19}).
+The special case $G_i(x) = \tau_i x + U_i$ generates the classic linear panel model $Y_{it} = \tau_i X_i + U_i + \gamma_t$ with heterogeneous treatment effects.

-Pre and post treatment beliefs are also elicited in the between-person designs.
-To link the within- and between-person designs, the pre-treatment belief is the prior, and the post-treatment belief is the posterior ($X_{i0} \equiv X_i^0; X_{i1} \equiv X_i $).
-Unlike the other two cases, we make no assumptions about how the treatment shifts beliefs.

-\paragraph{Within and Between Person Designs Use Different Kinds of Variation} The key structure in the panel design is the assumption that different changes in outcomes are due only to different changes in beliefs.\footnote{The time trend $\gamma_t$ is commonplace in empirical practice \citep{armonaHomePrice19,wiswallDeterminantsCollege15}.
+The identifying assumption that different changes in outcomes are due only to different changes in beliefs.\footnote{The time trend $\gamma_t$ is commonplace in empirical practice \citep{armonaHomePrice19,wiswallDeterminantsCollege15}.
 This allows for all respondents to, for example, respond with a higher number when the outcome is re-elicited, perhaps because of salience or other behavioral factors.
-The time trend $\gamma_t$ can be interacted with observables $W_i$ to allow for these time trends to vary across observables, including the prior belief.
-Models without a time trend have the testable implication that $\E \bs{\Delta Y_i | \Delta X_i = 0} = 0$; i.e. outcomes do not change for people who do not change their beliefs.} There are no assumptions on the content of the belief update or restrictions on how beliefs would have changed under alternative signals.
-In contrast, the key structure in the between-person designs with active or passive controls is the belief updating model in equation \eqref{eq:beliefs_PO}.
+The time trend $\gamma_t$ can be interacted with observables $W_i$ to allow for these time trends to vary across observables, like the prior belief.
+Without a time trend, the model implies that outcomes should not change when beliefs do not change: $\E \bs{\Delta Y_i | \Delta X_i = 0} = 0$.
+This restriction is testable in the data.} There are no assumptions on how beliefs are updated; researchers who do not wish to place structure on belief updating may find the panel design particularly appealing.